 Pros: Remarkably reasonable price and novel handle design

 Not the weightiest knife in the block but in the under £10 category it was the sharpest and most comfortable to use.
 Our testers particularly liked the finger stop at the end of the handle that fits the first finger almost like a trigger.
 Sharp enough to carry out all our tasks and flexible enough to make it multi-purpose we thought this a great first time knife for a rookie cook who can upgrade in time.

 V Sabatier 20cm cook’s knife by Richardson Sheffield

-Best bits: Good weight balance between blade and handle, plus great aesthetic
+Pros: Good weight balance between blade and handle, plus great aesthetic

 ‘Sabatier’ is now a name licensed to different manufacturers that denotes a style of classic French kitchen knife rather than a sign of quality.
 But this one is a good-looking workhorse of a knife that feels much more expensive than its thrifty price tag.
 The knife is a full-tanged, well-balanced big chopper that makes easy work of tough ingredients like red cabbage or celeriac.

 Not sold as Japanese-style, this is more of a hybrid which combines the weight and forged handle of a modern kitchen knife with the sleek shaped blade of a ‘deba’ style Japanese knife.
 This, paired with a great balance makes the knife easy to rock from the tip to the heel of the blade so it’s an excellent knife for slicing skinnier ingredients like carrots or celery sticks.

 Pros: Clever blade design that helps ingredients easily slide off after chopping